-- If a meeting is or becomes inquorate no business shall be transacted and Ζ the meeting shall be closed.
-The business on the agenda for the meeting shall - be adjourned to another meeting.

-A meeting shall not exceed a period of two hours unless the majority of aa Councillors present vote to suspend this standing order for not more than 30 minutes
+- y If a meeting is or becomes inquorate no business shall be transacted and - the meeting shall be closed.
+The business on the agenda for the meeting shall - be adjourned to another meeting. - z A meeting shall not exceed a period of two hours unless the majority of councillors present vote to suspend this standing order for no more than thirty minutes.